 What's in a Name?

-But now that the markets are showing real signs of life, giving us buy signals in the Cabot Market Letter and Cabot China & Emerging Markets Report, a different set of worries shows up.
+Right now, when the markets are strong and giving us buy signals in the Cabot Market Letter, a different set of worries shows up.
 And they're the kinds of problems that aren't obvious when you're wishing for the bulls to take charge.

 First, you need to get a picture of the perfect stock in your head.
 You want it to have a chart that shows strong price advances, indicating that it's being bid up by enthusiastic investors.
 You also want to see rising trading volume, which is often a good indication that institutional investors are in the hunt.

-Second, you want to find companies that are achieving bottom-line success, which is indicated in rising revenues and earnings.
+Second, you want to find companies that are achieving bottom-line success, which is indicated by rising revenues and earnings.

 Third, you want to find a stock whose story makes sense to you.
 It should have a product or service that has the potential to reach a much larger population of buyers.
-This may be in the form of a unique technical innovation or a way of cutting costs or an economic trend that will bring buyers around in droves.
-Be careful with this step, as the kinds of stories that make great sense at cocktail parties often don't pan out in the real world.
+This may take the form of a unique technical innovation or a way of cutting costs or an economic trend that will bring buyers around in droves.
+Be careful here, as the kinds of stories that make great sense at cocktail parties often don't pan out in the real world.
 If your great story doesn't have the support of good bottom line trends and a rising chart, you should be skeptical.

-The two classic ways to lower your risk at the moment of purchase are buying on dips and averaging up. (you can find all of this Cabot growth investment advice on the Cabot website.
-And, not to sound too salesy, but a subscription to one of the Cabot growth newsletters like Cabot Market Letter or Cabot China & Emerging Markets Report will spare you much of the anxiety that stock selection, buying, selling and portfolio management can cause.
-To find out more about Cabot Market Letter, click here.
-To learn more about Cabot China & Emerging Markets Report, click here.)
+The two classic ways to lower your risk at the moment of purchase are buying on dips and buying partial positions with the intention of averaging up later.
+You can find all of this growth investment advice on the Cabot website.
+And, not to sound too salesy, but a subscription to a Cabot growth newsletter like Cabot Market Letter will spare you much of the anxiety that stock selection, buying, selling and portfolio management can cause.

 Stocks that are vaulting up the charts will often either correct sharply or trade sideways for a while as they wait for new buyers to push them higher.
 A dip to the stock's 25-day moving average will often lead to a new advance, and is a fairly reliable buy point.
 So is a stock's first dip to its 50-day.
 Watching for these moves and "buying on the dips" can get you into a stock at a useful discount.